ntocampos/todone.nvim/README.md

 After installing Todone, you can start using the commands or keymaps to interact with it.
 When you open a note, it will be created if it doesn't exist, and it will be rendered in a floating window.
 To exit and save the note, press `q`.
 Inside the note, you can press `enter` to toggle a markdown checkbox as done or undone.
+You can also press `N` on normal mode to append a new task.
 The notes are simple markdown files, so you can use all markdown features and also edit them outside Neovim.

 ### Commands